sessionm/sessionm-flex/README.rst

 When done:
     make clean

+The following files are created during the build process and can be found in the build directory:

+* The Adobe AIR native extension package (sessionm.ane)
+* The ActionScript library (sessionm-actionscript.swc)
+* The Android & iOS sample applications (SessionmAirExample.apk & SessionmAirExample.ipa)

 Note: The XCode build in sessionm-ios may fail the first time around after retrieving the repository with the following error: